jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

-I checked my application with General/ObjectAlloc.app and discovered that not all my custom objects in a nib file are released.
+I checked my application with ObjectAlloc.app and discovered that not all my custom objects in a nib file are released.
 I fixed this by adding a